-- 4. The same decision had been taken by the Twelfth Session of the IGC at that time concerning traditional cultural expressions (TCEs), so that for the Thirteenth Session of the IGC, there were two draft gap analyses before the IGC, contained in documents WIPO/GRTKF/IC/13/4(b) Rev. (for TCEs) and WIPO/GRTKF/IC/13/5(b) Rev. (for TK). - 5.
-By that stage, the IGC had extensively reviewed legal and policy options for the protection of TK.
+4. The same decision had been taken by the Twelfth Session of the IGC at that time concerning traditional cultural expressions (TCEs), so that for the Thirteenth Session of the IGC, there were two draft gap analyses before the IGC, contained in documents WIPO/GRTKF/IC/13/4(b) Rev. (for TCEs) and WIPO/GRTKF/IC/13/5(b) Rev. (for TK).

+5. By that stage, the IGC had extensively reviewed legal and policy options for the protection of TK.
 This review had covered comprehensive analyses of existing national and regional legal mechanisms, panel presentations on diverse national experiences, common elements of protection of TK, case studies, ongoing surveys of the international policy and legal environment, as well as key principles and objectives of the protection of TK that received support in the Committee's earlier sessions.
+As had been requested by the Committee, this earlier foundational work was summarized in document WIPO/GRTKF/IC/13/5(a), which accompanied the draft gap analysis in document WIPO/GRTKF/IC/13/5(b) Rev.

+6. The Thirteenth Session of the IGC in October 2008 did not discuss document WIPO/GRTKF/IC/13/5 (b) Rev. at length2 and the decisions of that session only reflect that it "took note" of the document3.
+The IGC did not decide to consider the document at future sessions.

-As had been requested by the Committee, this earlier foundational work was summarized in document WIPO/GRTKF/IC/13/5(a), which accompanied the draft gap analysis in document WIPO/GRTKF/IC/13/5(b) Rev. - 6.
-In 2017, the WIPO General Assembly requested the Secretariat to "update the 2008 gap analyses on the existing protection regimes related to TK and TCEs." - 7.
-Pursuant to this decision, Annex I of this document comprises an updated draft of the 2008 gap analysis on the protection of TK.
-The structure, format and contents of the earlier gap analysis are largely unchanged, save where more recent international instruments or legislative or policy developments are reflected.
-This version is, therefore, as requested by the IGC, essentially an "updating".
-In particular, changes have been made to paragraphs 3-6, 12-13, 15, 16-17, 21-24, 33, 35, 39, 54, 59-61, 66, 71-73, 75, 81-84, 94, 98, 101, 108, 111-113, 117, 122, 125-126, 131, 134, 136, 138, 140, 142 and 147.
-Annex II provides an updated matrix corresponding to the items mentioned in subparagraphs (a) to (d), above. - 8.
-The Thirteenth Session of the IGC in October 2008 did not discuss document WIPO/GRTKF/IC/13/5 (b) Rev. at length2 and the decisions of that session only reflect that it "took note" of the document3.
-The IGC did not decide to consider the document at future sessions. - 9.
-The Committee is invited to consider the updated draft gap analysis contained in Annexes I and II.
+7. In 2017, the WIPO General Assembly requested the Secretariat to "update the 2008 gap analyses on the existing protection regimes related to TK and TCEs."

+8. Pursuant to this decision, Annex I of document WIPO/GRTKF/IC/37/6 comprised an updated draft of the 2008 gap analysis on the protection of TK.
+The structure, format and contents of the earlier gap analysis were largely unchanged, save where more recent international instruments or legislative or policy developments were reflected.
+The version was, therefore, as requested by the IGC, essentially an "updating".
+In particular, changes were made to paragraphs 3-6, 12-13, 15, 16-17, 21-24, 33, 35, 39, 54, 59-61, 66, 71-73, 75, 81-84, 94, 98, 101, 108, 111-113, 117, 122, 125-126, 131, 134, 136, 138, 140, 142 and 147.
+Annex II provided an updated matrix corresponding to the items mentioned in subparagraphs (a) to (d), above.
+The same document was re-issued for IGC 38 and is re-issued for this session as well.

+9. The updated draft gap analysis and the updated matrix are annexed to the present document.

+10. The Committee is invited to consider the updated draft gap analysis and matrix contained in Annexes I and II.